A Simulation Study of Ultra-relativistic Jets -- II. Structures and Dynamics of FR-II Jets: Jet Structures

 A notable point in the $\log\rho$ images of Figures \ref{f2} and \ref{f3} is that the bow shock surface includes kink-like structures in the Q46 and Q47 jets, while it is relatively smooth in the low-power Q45 jets.
 In addition, structures resembling herringbone patterns appear in the density of the shocked ICM behind the bow shock for the Q46 and Q47 jets.
 Such structures were observed in previous simulations of high-power jets using high-accurate codes \citep[e.g., see][]{perucho2019}.
 Below, we will see similar patterns also emerge in the vorticity distribution.
 We expect that the development of these structures would be the consequence of the interaction between the bow shock and the turbulent flows in the cocoon.

 As the jet propagates into the background medium, while the whole jet-induced structure expands, the head where the jet spine flow stops advances.
-After the initial adjustment, the advance speed of the jet head is expected to approach the analytic estimate, $v_{\rm head}^*$, in Equation (\ref{Vhead}).
+After the initial adjustment, the advance speed of the jet head is expected to approach the analytic estimate in Equation (\ref{Vhead}), roughly $v_{\rm head}^*\approx0.05c$, $0.1c$, and $0.3c$ for the Q45, Q46, and Q47 models, respectively (see Table \ref{tab:t1}).
 The left panel of Figure \ref{f5} shows the time evolution of the advance speed, $v_{\rm head}$, which is determined with the actual position of the jet head in simulations, for all the models considered here.
-The numerically estimated values of $v_{\rm head}$ fluctuate around $v_{\rm head}^*$ (see Table \ref{tab:t1}), but after $t/t_{\rm cross} \sim 10-20$, $v_{\rm head}$ tends to approach asymptotic values.
-We find that the asymptotic values are somewhat larger than $v_{\rm head}^*$ in the high-power Q47 models, while they are smaller than $v_{\rm head}^*$ in the low-power Q45 models.
+The values of $v_{\rm head}$ fluctuate around $v_{\rm head}^*$, but after $t/t_{\rm cross} \sim 10-20$, they tends to approach asymptotic values.
+We find that the asymptotic values are roughly $v_{\rm head}\approx0.025c$, $0.1c$, and $0.45c$ for the Q45, Q46, and Q47 models, respectively.
+That is, the numerically estimated asymptotic values are somewhat larger than $v_{\rm head}^*$ in the high-power Q47 models, while they are smaller than $v_{\rm head}^*$ in the low-power Q45 models.
 In the Q46 models, the asymptotic values are close to $v_{\rm head}^*$.

 The shape of the lobe (cocoon) may be quantified with the axial ratio, $\mathcal{A}\equiv \mathfrak{L}/\mathcal{W}$, where $\mathfrak{L}$ is the vertical length of the cocoon and $\mathcal{W}$ is the lateral width at its midpoint \citep{hardcastle2013}.
-The right panel of Figure \ref{f5} shows $\mathcal{A}$, which is measured from the simulation results.
+The middle panel of Figure \ref{f5} shows $\mathcal{A}$, which is measured from the simulation results.
 The axial ratio undergoes variations due to the competition between the longitudinal advancement and the lateral expansion.
-In the Q45 and Q46 models, $\mathcal{A}$ on average increases with time up to $t/t_{\rm cross} \sim 20$ and then approaches asymptotic values.
-In the Q47 models, on the other hand, $\mathcal{A}$ increases until $t_{\rm end}$ in our simulations.
 Overall, $\mathcal{A}$ is larger if the jet is more powerful.
-In the high-power Q47 models, the shape of the cocoon is highly elongated with $\mathcal{A} \gtrsim 5.5$ at $t_{\rm end}$.
-In the low-power Q45 models, while the jet advances slowly, the over-pressured cocoon expands laterally, resulting in smaller asymptotic axial ratios of $\mathcal{A} \sim 2$.
-In the Q46 models, the axial ratio approaches $\mathcal{A} \sim 3-4$.
+In the high-power Q47 models, the shape of the cocoon is highly elongated with $\mathcal{A} \sim 6$ or even larger, which still increases at $t_{\rm end}$ in our simulations.